gummikana/NoMoreMoney/rules.md

 Objective
 =========

-The goal is the get as much Gold as possible.
+The goal is to get as much Gold as possible.
 When the economy crashes for the final time, who ever has the most Gold pieces wins the game.

 Components